FlorescuAndrei/33-OOP/README.md

 -  same signature( name and arguments(parameters)),
 -  same return type or covariant (subclass),
 -  @Overriding
--  can not overriding static methods
+-  can not override static methods